 This explorational series comes from a different emotional and mental place.
 These photos were taken not with the intent of that literal representation mentioned above but from a more visceral place, based more in an emotional reaction to what and where I'm photographing and putting pieces of the experience together into a single frame.
 Honestly, it's hard to describe.
 But when I photograph in this way, I have noticed a distinct shift in the way that I am interpreting the environment, both mentally and emotionally, and that carries over into the way that I process the photo.
 Everything about making these photos feels... freeing.

 Another distinction between these images and the images in my other galleries is that often I'm not even sure how I made them.
 Sure I know which techniques I used, but in the process of taking the photograph I am blending different types of photos with different settings in-camera and not paying attention to the specific process.
 I'm mixing and matching and switching and experimenting.
 In my usual interactions with nature I am extremely cognizant of every decision that is being made: which settings I'm using, why I'm using those settings, the composition, and more.
-There is INTENT behind every single decision and I make them consciously.
-These images are a departure from that.
+There is INTENT behind every single decision and I make them consciously despite the subconscious emotional connection and love with the subject that I’m photographing.
+These images are a departure from that conscious decision making.

 All of these images are single frames using one or more creative camera techniques.
 I've purposefully left out any description of the techniques, the literal subject (though many of the subjects and techniques are easily identified), and the context in an effort to not cloud the emotional response to the images with preconceived attachments.
 If you find these images interesting or if they elicit emotions within you, I invite you to explore them, spend some time with them, and create your own journey.